rudyrucker/chaos/README.md

 # Release 1.1

-The executable and parameter files.
-It is possible to run the Chaos program on any virutally any platgorm inside a DOS shell called DOSBox.
-Details on the <a href="https://github.com/rudyrucker/chaos/releases/tag/v1.1-chaos">release page</a>.
+<a href="https://github.com/rudyrucker/chaos/releases/tag/v1.1-chaos">Download page</a> for the executable and parameter files.
+It's possible to run the Chaos program on any virtually any platform, inside a DOS shell called DOSBox.

-# Source Code
+# Note on the Source Code

 The code is DOS and assembly code.
 A makefile is in each directory.
 The builds were compiled and assembled using Turbo C and Tasm.